-Two standard courses were surveyed with respect to distance and absolute XYZ positioning.
+Two standard courses with multiple lap points were surveyed with respect to distance and absolute XYZ positioning.
 The courses were constructed using post-processed differential-GPS data validated and aligned against high resolution aerial photography.
 Elevation was determined using 0.5m LIDAR (laser measured elevation) data.
 These courses were confirmed in distance by running each course with a large diameter calibrated measuring wheel on multiple occasions.

-Each course has various sections representing easy and more taxing GPS conditions.
+Each course has various laps representing easy and more taxing GPS conditions (tree cover, terrain steepness, track bendiness).
 Neither of the courses have conditions approaching the full difficulty of typical NZ bush trails.
-But if performance was seen to suffer in these conditions then the unit would presumably have little hope of accuracy in the real thing.
+But if performance suffers in these conditions then the unit has little hope of accuracy in the real thing.

 Last the units are taken out into known but un-surveyed courses representing typically difficult NZ GPS conditions, including gorges, steep terrain, and heavy tree cover.
 Absolute accuracy is not measured on these outings, but relative performance is assessed on repeated laps and in the context of the other results.

-On the surveyed courses, distances and absolute positional errors are measured (how far off the measured course each recorded track is).
-On the difficult un-surveyed course relative positional error over multiple laps is assessed (how far off each recorded lap is from each other) as well as the variation across GPS units.
+On the surveyed courses, distances and positional errors are measured (how far off the measured course each recorded track is).
+On the more challenging un-surveyed course positional error relative to each consecutive lap is assessed as well as the variation across GPS units.